 Now that a workload is in place, use

 juju status to inspect what is happening.
-It can take a few minutes for the application to start up, but once it’s ready, the output will show that the status of the
+It can take a few minutes for the application to start up but, once it’s ready, the output will show the status of the

 Model Controller Cloud/Region Version SLA Timestamp default overlord localhost/localhost 2.8.10 unsupported 16:24:04+12:00 App Version Status Scale Charm Store Rev OS Notes hello-juju active 1 hello-juju jujucharms 4 ubuntu Unit Workload Agent Machine Public address Ports Message hello-juju/0* active idle 0 10.47.112.215 80/tcp Machine State DNS Inst id Series AZ Message 0 started 10.47.112.215 juju-646ac9-0 bionic Running

 juju status output above provided the “Public address” of the

 10.47.112.215 and its “Port” as